Diabetes Mellitus

 • HbA1c (current and previous results)

-• FBC ELFT fasting lipids – cholesterol LDL HDL Tg results
+• FBC, ELFT, fasting lipids – cholesterol LDL HDL Tg results

-• Urine albumin: creatinine results
+• Urine albumin: creatinine ratio

 Additional Referral Information (Useful for processing the referral)